 - 2012-04-20: initial version released

 This work is based on an idea by CNET’s Topher Kessler and contains many contributions from Chris Tomaziu (ctomnia at optusnet.com.au).
 Chris contributed code and was thoroughly testing buggy versions.
 Thanks Chris!
+Also thanks to the beta testers and their feedback, especially Marty Skinner.

 Quote from launchd(8) manpage: launchd manages processes, both for the system as a whole and for individual users.